0121 702 1659 |

 What are Anti Static Mats?

-Anti-static mats, sometimes referred to as ESD Mats, are a type of matting that safeguards equipment and users from electrostatic discharges.
-Without anti-static mats in place, a sudden discharge of electrical energy could permanently damage sensitive components in equipment or cause harm to individuals working with them.
+Anti-static mats, also known as ESD (Electrostatic Discharge) Mats, protect equipment and individuals from electrostatic discharges.
+These sudden discharges of electrical energy could cause permanent damage to sensitive components in equipment or pose a safety risk to people working with them.

 3-Layer Anti Static Bench Mats

-Our most popular ESD product is the 3-layer bench mat.
-Available in a huge range of sizes, this mat is great for benches large and small.
-This highly adaptable anti static mat is recommended for those who work with small components, such as computers, as the brightly coloured matting helps to make tiny nuts and screws more visible whilst the foam underside layer reduces the risk of damage to delicate electrical equipment.
+Our most popular antistatic matting is the 3-layer bench mat.
+Available in a vast range of sizes, this mat is excellent for benches, large and small.
+This highly adaptable anti static bench matting is recommended for those who work with small components, such as computers, as the brightly coloured matting helps to make tiny nuts and screws more visible whilst the foam underside layer reduces the risk of damage to delicate electrical equipment.

 ESD Rubber Matting Rolls

 If you need to cover a larger floor area, such as around switchboards or high-voltage equipment, then you may be interested in our SwitchRib Electrical Insulating Mat.
-This thin rubber sheeting is available in three thicknesses (3mm, 4mm or 5mm) and in standard rolls of 10 metres or in a custom length of your choosing.
-One of the big additional benefits of this matting is that it helps to increase grip levels, reducing the risk of slip accidents in these hazardous areas.
+This thin rubber sheeting is available in three thicknesses (3mm, 4mm or 5mm) and standard rolls of 10 metres or in a custom length you choose.
+One of the significant additional benefits of this matting is that it helps to increase grip levels, reducing the risk of slip accidents in these hazardous areas.

 How do Anti Static Mats Work?

-ESD or electrostatic discharge, in layman’s terms, is the transfer of static electricity from one object to another.
-This static electricity is caused when two or more non-conductive objects collide, forming an electrostatic field that is emitted from the surfaces of objects.
+ESD or electrostatic discharge, in layman's terms, is the transfer of static electricity from one object to another.
+This static electricity is caused when two or more non-conductive objects collide, forming an electrostatic field emitted from the objects' surfaces.

 Out of the two objects, one object will gain a positive charge, while the other will gain a negative charge.
 Everyday items and materials such as wood, thin plastics, wool, cotton and carpets are all susceptible to ESD, with our skin liable to electrical charges.

-For most of us, this is never anything more than a tiny pinch of pain, but this sudden Electrostatic Discharge can cause irreparable damage to sensitive electrical components such as Motherboards and CPUs.
+For most of us, this is never anything more than a tiny pinch of pain.
+Still, this sudden Electrostatic Discharge can cause irreparable damage to sensitive electrical components such as Motherboards and CPUs.

 With an Anti Static Mat, you can safely earth this energy before it has a chance to cause harm to us or to any electrical components we are working on.
 Versions of these mats have been designed specifically for floors or workbenches and are available in various materials and construction methods.

-In either case, the static needs to be earthed correctly as the mat alone will only draw the static away.
-This is done by using a wrist strap (for bench mats) or ankle strap (for floor mats) that connect the operator to the mat, which is then connected to an electrical socket allowing the energy to be safely earthed.
+In either case, the static needs to be earthed correctly, as the mat alone will only draw the static away.
+This is done by using a wrist strap (for bench mats) or ankle strap (for floor mats) that connects the operator to the mat, which is then connected to an electrical socket, allowing the energy to be safely earthed.

 For an anti-static mat to adequately ground an item, the item must be either dissipative or conductive as insulative items, such as plastics, will not allow charge to drain to the ground.